English 9 – Regents

 Screenwriting 101

-Screenwriting 101 will provide high school students with a solid foundation in the art and craft of screenwriting, preparing them for further studies or careers in the TV and Film industry.
+Screenwriting 101 will provide high school students with a solid foundation in the art and craft of screenwriting, preparing them for further studies or careers in the TV and film industry.
 This course will cater to the growing interest in this field among our students and provide them with valuable skills that can be applied in various creative professions.